 The Nature of Pranava

-The three letters A (sounds like a in arise), U (sound like u in casual), and M (sounds like m in dream) are shining like the three Varnas (communities by function: Brahmins who perform rites, Kshatriyas who rule the nation and Vysyas who do business), three Vedas (Rig, Yajur, and Sama), three worlds (Bhur: Earth, Bhuva: Intermediary, and Suva: Celestial), three Gunas (Sattva, Rajas and Tamas) and three words (Om Tat Sat).
+The three letters A (sounds like “a” in “arise”), U (sounds like u in casual), and M (sounds like m in “dream”) are shining like the three Varnas (communities by function: Brahmins who perform rites, Kshatriyas who rule the nation and Vysyas who do business), three Vedas (Rig, Yajur, and Sama), three worlds (Bhur: Earth, Bhuva: Intermediary, and Suva: Celestial), three Gunas (Sattva, Rajas, and Tamas) and three words (Om Tat Sat).

 The Lord Brahma, Lord Vishnu, and the Lord Rudra are generated only from Pranava.
 They also get dissolved in the respective order into the Pranava.
 From Pranava is generated Paramatman.
 The Pranava is eternal.

-Bhur (terrestrial world), Bhuvar (underworld) and Suvar (celestial world) are the three worlds.
+Bhur (terrestrial world), Bhuvar (underworld), and Suvar (celestial world) are the three worlds.
 Soma (Moon), Surya (Sun), and Agni (Fire) are the presiding deities.
-Likewise, Iccha (desire), Kriya (action) and Jnana (knowledge) are three potential energies.
-Likewise Lord Brahma, Lord Rudra, and Lord Vishnu.
+Likewise, Iccha (desire), Kriya (action), and Jnana (knowledge) are three potential energies.
+Similarly, Lord Brahma, Lord Rudra, and Lord Vishnu.
 Likewise AUM.
 Its radiance transcends all.
-One should chant AUM daily by mouth, body, and mind.
-If one practises like this irrespective of the cleanliness, he will be untouched by the sins, like a lotus by the water.
+Hence, one should chant AUM daily by mouth, body, and mind.
+If one practices like this irrespective of the cleanliness, he will be untouched by the sins, like a lotus by the water.

 Prana travels outside for a distance of twenty-six Angulas through left and right paths.
 Only for this reason, the control of Prana is advised.
 The control of Prana is possible only when the impurities of Nadis are done away with.

-By asanas (posture), diseases are killed.
-Sins are destroyed by Pranayama.
-By Pratyahara, the modifications of the mind are stopped.
-By Dharana, willpower is achieved.
-By Samadhi, the yogi achieves the marvel of consciousness and liberation being untouched by the sins and virtuous actions.
+Similarly, by Dharana, willpower is achieved.
+By Samadhi, the yogi achieves the marvel of consciousness and liberation by being untouched by sins and virtuous actions.

 Precautionary steps in the practice of Pranayama

 For the yogi with Pranayama, dispelling of all diseases is achieved.
 For those who are without Pranayama, all diseases are generated.
-By the imbalance of the Prana, diseases like hiccup, asthma, and other respiratory diseases, and diseases of head, ear, and eye are generated.
-Prana can gradually be tamed like lion, elephant, and tiger are slowly tamed.
+By the imbalance of the Prana, diseases like hiccups, asthma, other respiratory diseases, and diseases of the head, ear, and eye are generated.
+However, Prana can gradually be tamed like lions, elephants, and tigers are slowly tamed.
 If not rightly done, they will kill the practitioner.
-One should use his common sense to breathe out or breathe in or hold the breath according to exigencies.
-By taking such care, one achieves success.
+Hence, one should use his common sense to breathe out or breathe in or hold the breath according to exigencies.
+As a result, one achieves success.